flori/json/README.md

 ```

 In the table above 1 is `JSON::Ext::Parser`, 2 is `YAML.load` with YAML
-compatbile JSON document, 3 is is `JSON::Pure::Parser`, and 4 is
+compatible JSON document, 3 is is `JSON::Pure::Parser`, and 4 is
 `ActiveSupport::JSON.decode`.
 The ActiveSupport JSON-decoder converts the
 input first to YAML and then uses the YAML-parser, the conversion seems to
 slow it down so much that it is only as fast as the `JSON::Pure::Parser`!